TiDeane/Meteor-Rain/README.md

 - D key: suspend/continue the game;
 - E key: end the game (keeps the rover's final energy visible).

-_Note: we were unable to implement the functionality of continuing the game after suspending it or starting a new game after the previous ends before the deadline.
+_Note: we were unable to implement the functionality of continuing the game after suspending it, or starting a new game after the previous one ends, before the deadline.
 Suspending it in the start screen also freezes the program._

 ---